christianTF/PHP-Filechange-Tracker/README.md

 - The new constructor returns the filemonitor object
 - The addmonitor and removemonitor return nothing
 - addmonitor throws an exception, if the functionname does not exist in your program
+- addmonitor also accepts files that do not (yet) exist without warning
 - check returns the number of changed files in the last turn